This television has been discontinued.

 1 Digital Audio Out (Optical)

-For the LN5400 can you recommend some calibration settings?
+?
 I have looked on avs, not sure if its because this TV is new or unpopular.

-Our calibration that we used:
+The calibration settings that we used:

 All settings disabled